Simplify Chess Calculations: Think Clearly Under Pressure

 Managing the mental workspace

-Working memory holds about 4 to 7 chunks.
+Working memory holds about 4 chunks at the strict limit per Cowan (2001), and up to 7 with overlap per Miller (1956).
 In chess, a chunk can be a piece configuration, a theme like a skewer, or a short move sequence.
 Overload it, and details leak as you go deeper.
-Chase and Simon's data showed this clearly: masters and novices had similar raw memory capacity in chunks, but masters packed more chess information into each chunk.

 Avoid tracking unnecessary elements.
 If a line forces a queen trade, stop following queen moves from that node onward.
 If you create a pin, treat the pinned piece as temporarily immobile.

 Use pattern chunks.
 "Rook on f1, knight on f3, bishop on g2" compresses into "kingside fianchetto."
 Fewer chunks leave room for king safety and timing checks.
-Emotional load also steals working memory, which is why learning emotional detachment for better chess performance pairs naturally with calculation training.
+Emotional load also steals working memory, which is why pairing this work with calm mental routines is essential.

 Techniques to streamline calculations

-Three methods filter lines before you search.
+Multiple methods can filter lines before you search.
 Chunk related pieces into units, plan backward from a target position, and verify that the line you calculated reaches that target.

 Chunking